 A knowledge of history begets prudence.
-Throughout the years men have been trumpeting the end of the world.
+Throughout the years there have been people trumpeting the end of the world.
 We are constantly under the feeling of crisis.
 Sometimes we become exasperated, but a better way would be to look back over the record.